-Because of the simple sling harness and the short shaft for my height, all those hours were spend bent over in a really bad posture, so that I could use the brush cutter.
+Because of the simple sling harness and the short shaft for my height, all those hours were spent, bent over in a really bad posture so that I could use the brush cutter.

 At the time, I did not realise that the bodies solution to stopping you from doing more damage to yourself, is to throw some pain at you and if you stupid enough to not listen, it then ramps up the pain dial until you have to stop.
 But I didn’t stop, I just increased the frequency that I stopped and arched my back backwards to give me some relief.
 Yep, Stupid.

 One day at work, I bent down sideways to pick up a pen that I had knocked on to the floor and bang out it went.
 The pain was almost unbearable and I was bed ridden for two weeks this time.
 At the end of the first week, I thought that it was never going to get better and I was beginning to think that I was going to spend the rest of my life in bed.